miwermi/credit-risk-analysis/README.md

 <img src="https://github.com/miwermi/credit-risk-analysis/blob/main/graphics/undersampling.jpg" alt ="graphic">

 ### Combination (Over+Under) Sampling with SMOTEENN (Edited Nearest Neighbors)
-- Typical drawback of this method:
+- Typical drawback of this method: Using SMOTE to oversample via synthetic methods to help overcome class imbalances -- and then also ENN and choose more relevant minority classes may not make any relevant gains in predictive accuracy but it may provied quality comparison value.
 - Accuracy Score: **65%** (0.6461148570422992)
 - Confusion Matrix